BlueZyne/rag_model/README.md

 ### Production Features
 *   **📊 Document Statistics:** View page count, text chunks, and character count for each uploaded document.
-*   **💾 Export Chat History:** Download your conversations as markdown files for future reference.
+*   **💾 Export Chat History:** Download your conversations as markdown files with session metadata, token usage, and feedback.
 *   **📚 Source Citations:** See which documents were used to answer your questions.
 *   **⚡ File Validation:** Automatic file size validation (max 50MB) to prevent crashes.
 *   **🔍 Smart Model Routing:** Automatically uses Flash model for simple questions and Pro model for complex queries.